 Confolens on the water

 The small town of Confolens stretches along the banks of the Vienne and Goire rivers.
 Since the merger with the municipality of Saint-Germain-de-Confolens, another confluence has marked the territory of the new municipality, that of the Vienne and Issoire rivers.
-Two bridges span the Vienne and the Goire, one of them a medieval wonderland for romantic strolls.
-From the half-timbered houses to the cobbled streets that tell the story of centuries of life and traditions, from the Romanesque churches to the private mansions, the diversity of Confolence?s heritage offers an excursion through a thousand years of art and history.
-The remains of a keep, the only evidence of a castle cut into stone during the Revolution by an unscrupulous and speculative citizen, bear witness to a considerable edifice, unfortunately surrounded by a number of parasitic buildings that make it hard to appreciate?
+Two bridges span the Vienne and Goire rivers, one of them a medieval wonderland for romantic strolls.
+From the half-timbered houses to the cobbled streets that tell the story of centuries of life and traditions, from the Romanesque churches to the private mansions, the diversity of Confolence's heritage offers an excursion through a thousand years of art and history.
+The remains of a keep, the only evidence of a castle cut into stone during the Revolution by an unscrupulous and speculative citizen, bear witness to a considerable edifice, unfortunately surrounded by numerous parasitic buildings that prevent it from being fully appreciated...

 Confolens has been awarded the Little Cities of CharacterThis is a testament to the town's rich heritage.

-The region has also been awarded the Pays d?art et d?histoire label.
-Two brochures on Confolens and St-Germain-de-Confolens have been produced by the Confolentais Pays d?art et d?histoire.
+The region has also been awarded the Pays d'art et d'histoire label.
+Two brochures on Confolens and St-Germain-de-Confolens were produced by the Pays d'art et d'histoire du Confolentais.

 Saint-Amant-de-Boixe Abbey

 Another stone sentinel, the Benedictine abbey of Saint-Amant-de-Boixe watches over the fields and forests of this Angoumois region.
-You can look down from the top of the bell tower, which is reached by a narrow flight of stone steps - a climb recommended for the more athletic.
-Its thick walls, undoubtedly imbued with the serenity of past prayers, offer a haven of peace to suspend Lamartine time.
-There are some fine examples of early Romanesque frescoes, a large, remarkably well-crafted recent stained glass window that bathes the nave in streams of blue as the sun shines, and a collection of religious plaster statues stored in a chapel awaiting arrangements that could be inspired by the work of Othoniel cited in the report in Angoulême.
+You can look down on it from the top of the bell tower, which is reached by a narrow flight of stone steps, a climb recommended for athletes.
+Its thick walls, no doubt imbued with the serenity of past prayers, offer a haven of peace to suspend Lamartinian time.
+There are some fine examples of early Romanesque frescoes, a large, remarkably well-crafted recent stained glass window that bathes the nave in streams of blue as the sun shines, and a collection of religious plaster statues, stored in a chapel awaiting arrangements that could be inspired by the work of Othoniel mentioned in the "The Church". report in Angoulême.

 Cassinomagus, an ancient Gallo-Roman site

-At Chassenon, in the Charente, the Cassinomagus Archaeological Park presents the very well-preserved remains of a small ancient town, part of the territory of the Gallic tribe of Lemovices, whose capital was the ancient city of Limoges: Augustoritum.
+At Chassenon, in the Charente region, the Cassinomagus Archaeological Park presents the very well-preserved remains of a small ancient town, part of the territory of the Gallic tribe of Lemovices, whose capital was the ancient city of Limoges: Augustoritum.

 The Cassinomagus site is open to visitors on Wednesdays, Thursdays and Fridays, and at weekends between 10am and 6pm.